ashokkumarsarmar/HelpshiftUECppDemo/README.md

       TMap<FString, FHelpshiftConfigParameter> Parameters;
     ```

-7. Initialise the HS library
+7. Initialise the Helpshift library

     ```
       UHelpshiftLibrary::Init(Parameters);
     ```

-8. Now you can use any functions from the HS library in HS runtime.
+8. Now you can use any functions from the Helpshift library in Helpshift runtime.
   for example:
       ```
        UHelpshiftLibrary::ShowFrequentlyAskedQuestions(Parameters);